passcod/caretaker/README.md

-This repository contains the source of the website https://caretaker.passcod.name, which codifies an open software management model aimed at changing the expectations on and from maintainers, contributors, helpers, issue reporters, and users, in the goal of redistributing burden and effort more fairly, for small to medium projects.
+This repository contains the source of the website https://caretaker.passcod.name, which codifies an open software management model aimed at changing the expectations on and from developers, contributors, helpers, and users, in the goal of redistributing burden and effort more fairly, for small to medium projects.

 To learn more about this model, [read the website][caretaker].